Menu

 A World of Sound I, ways to go deeper into listening

 In 2012, I had the opportunity to immerse myself in study with Pauline Oliveros in upstate NY.
-While in this multi-day symposium, we practiced sound walks every day barefoot in the grass from the class pavilion to the lake and nearby areas.
-We listened actively even through the soles of our feet.
-We tuned into the air humming through the trees and the wildlife rustling below.
+While in this multi-day symposium, we practiced sound walks every day, walking barefoot in the grass from the class pavilion to the lake and nearby areas.
+We listened actively, even through the soles of our feet.
+We tuned in to the air humming through the trees and the wildlife rustling below.
 Through our skin and the portal that is the heart, we learned to actively listen and to listen deeply.
 With each step, we immersed further into the present moment, becoming acutely aware of the tones and textures we were experiencing around us and the rhythm of our journey.

 I approach a walking meditation as a way to get physical exercise, as well as a craft that taps into creativity, especially rhythmic creativity, which is a huge passion of mine.
 In 2012, Pauline usually, if not always, had us begin with a tai chi/movement session.
 Via the active portal of movement, we began tapping into the flow of energy around and within us all while also utilizing the breath to ground and create awareness.
 We practiced letting the nervous system regulate and allow a state of relaxation, which opened us to experience ourselves and our surroundings more fully in the physical reality.
 In this way, we dropped in and let the listening begin.
 Hearing each foot fall onto the cool earth, tracing paths from one step to the next.
 We listened to insects singing a chorus of night song or birds relaying love songs at dawn.
 We heard squirrel chatter and the snapping of twigs or leaves rustling.
 We hear the ocean of wind whistling through the hemlocks.
 We hear distant cars or a train thundering nearby.
 When I’m at home in Buffalo, I hear the city, lawn mowers growling, and AC units buzzing, sirens, cars, and other humans as I filter through it all, finding the pulse.
 I often escape to the natural setting of a park for these walks in order to experience nature more fully.